atlassian/stricter/README.md

 ## Configuration

 In the `plugins` field, you can specify the plugin using its short name `<name>` or its long form `stricter-plugin-<name>`.
 You can then enable and configure rules from a plugin by specifying the rules in the `rules` field.

-Note that each rule of the plugin will be namespaced by the plugin name `<name>/<ruleName>` when used by the consumer of the plugin, e.g. `tangerine/project-structure`.
+When configuring rules from a plugin, they must be prefixed by their short plugin name `<name>/<ruleName>`, e.g. `tangerine/project-structure`.

 e.g.